danielmrios/Data-Visualization/README.md

 ## BUAN 4210

 Archive for Data Visualization.
-Covers practical and technical skills necessary to extract and communicate information about data through programming in R and dashboarding.
+Covers practical and technical skills necessary for extracting and communicating information about data through programming in R and dashboard creation.